The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Introduction

-At low redshifts, spatially resolved studies enabled by multi-wavelength photometry and Integral Field Unit spectroscopy have revealed additional local-scale correlations.
+At low redshifts, spatially resolved studies enabled by multi-wavelength photometry and Integral Field Unit spectroscopy have revealed local-scale correlations.
 From a sample of 519 host galaxies selected in the Sloan Digital Sky Survey \citep[SDSS;][]{2017Blanton_SDSS}, \citet{2012Kelly_CCSNe} found that SNe~Ic-BL and SNe~IIb occurred in extremely blue locations.
 Local correlations are weak for SNe~Ia \citep{2015Anderson_SNIa}: due to the advanced ages of their white-dwarf progenitors ($\sim$Gyrs), these systems can migrate substantially from formation to explosion.
-Nevertheless, the environment may alter the evolution of an event for the same progenitor.
+Nevertheless, the environment may alter the evolution of an event for the same progenitor: the observational properties of SNe~Ia are correlated with local dust extinction, although this is itself linked to the global properties of the host galaxy \citep{2015Holwerda_SNIaDust,2021Popovic_Dust}.
 Spatially-resolved host galaxy information can also be used to distinguish between SN explosion models in the absence of direct detections of a progenitor \citep{Raskin2008, Fruchter2006}.

 Preliminary correlations have been identified in recent years for rare classes of events, including a preference of Rapidly-Evolving Transients \citep[RETs;][]{2014Drout_RETs, pursiainen2018} for hosts of intermediate mass between high-mass SN~Ia hosts and low-mass SLSN hosts \citep{2020Wiseman_DESHosts}.
-For observationally rare events \citep[e.g., kilonovae;][]{2017Smartt_KNe}, correlations remain as yet unconstrained, but may play a decisive role in maximizing the yield of future targeted searches.
-Upcoming surveys are well-poised to further extend our understanding of these class-specific correlations toward higher redshifts and rare sub-types.
-However, only a few transient classifiers to date \citep[][]{FoleyMandel2013, Gagliano2021} have incorporated host galaxy information.
+For observationally rare events \citep[e.g., kilonovae (KNe);][]{2017Smartt_KNe}, correlations remain as yet unconstrained, but may play a decisive role in maximizing the yield of future targeted searches.
+Upcoming surveys are well-poised to further extend our understanding of these class-specific correlations toward higher redshifts and rare subtypes.
+However, only a few transient classifiers to date \citep[][]{FoleyMandel2013, Gagliano2021,2023Kisley} have incorporated host galaxy information.
 Efforts are stymied by the limited observational data available for training these algorithms; perhaps worse, extant samples are frequently biased toward low-redshift, bright host galaxies, uncharacteristic of the galaxies anticipated from upcoming surveys.
-Where sample sizes are small, more common classes can act as a surrogate in training sets, if the physical environments are expected to be similar.